MatheusRich/matheusrich.github.io/_drafts/2023-in-review.md

 %}
 </div>

-I played 10 games in total, for about 108h.
-This is about 53% less than last year.
+I played 10 games in total, for about 112h.
+This is about 53% less than 2022.

 {%
   include figure.html